softlab-ntua/bencherl/bench/README.md

 * `SLAVE_NODES`

 This file may also set the following variables:
-* `EXTRA_CODE_PATH`, which points to a directory that contains more BEAM files that are necessary for the execution of the benchmark;
+* `DEPENDENCIES`: This variable is used to specify the applications that are internal to `bencherl` (i.e. reside in the `app` directory) and that the benchmark depends on.
+Its value is zero or more application names separated with commas.
+* `EXTRA_CODE_PATH`: This variable is used to specify any extra directories that should be added to the code path when running the benchmark.
+Its value is zero or more directories separated with spaces.
-* `EXTRA_ERL_ARGS`, which contains more command-line arguments to pass to the `erl` program for the execution of the benchmark.
+* `EXTRA_ERL_ARGS`: This variable is used to specify any extra command-line arguments that should be passed to the `erl` program when running the benchmark.
+Its value are the arguments separated with spaces.